-All ESOL training courses are offered at various times throughout the school year
+All ESOL training courses are offered at various times throughout the year, on-line, through Broward Virtual University (BVU).

-Describe how content area teachers of math, science, social studies and computer literacy are notified of ESOL training requirements (60 hours) and opportunities.
+Describe how content area teachers of math, science, social studies, and computer literacy are notified of ESOL training requirements (60 hours) and opportunities.
 Include title of person(s) responsible for issuing the notifications and how the process is documented.

-Applicants that accept a position at a school sign the Location Agreement Preclearance with the hiring principal.
+Applicants who accept a position at a school sign the Location Agreement Preclearance with the hiring principal.
 This document informs the new candidate of the ESOL requirements and consequences if requirements are not met.
-During the Broward County On-Boarding Session administered by Talent Acquisition Department, the applicants are given a processing form that indicates their ESOL category.
+During the Broward County On-Boarding Session administered by Talent Acquisition & Operations (Instructional) Department, the applicants are given a processing form indicating their ESOL category.
 During the session, the different categories of ESOL, ESOL training requirements and timeline are reviewed.
 This information is also included in their New Teacher Handbook.
-Information on ESOL training requirements is posted on the Certification Department, Talent Development, and Bilingual/ESOL Department websites.
-Furthermore, several reminder notices are sent by the Department of Talent Acquisition throughout the year.
+Information on ESOL training requirements is posted on the websites for the Certification Department, Professional Development Standards & Support, and Bilingual/ESOL Department.
+Furthermore, several reminder notices are sent by the Talent Acquisition & Operations (Instructional) Department throughout the year.
 These notices are sent to new and current teachers.
-All notices, identify the ESOL category, the required training, timeline, and refer candidates to My Learning Plan to access and register for courses.
+All notices identify the ESOL category, the required training, timeline, and refer candidates to "Learning Across Broward" to access and register for courses.